ColtonCMilstead/OrderSystemAPI/README.md

 The ClientApp includes an HTML webpage to see this order summary on any browser.

-Below is an example of the order entry request:
+Below is an example of the JSON order entry request:

 {
   "customerId": "12345",
   "items": [